-- " Amount of state subsidy directly affects the level of tuition and fees. - " State law ensures tuition increases are not greater than the rate of inflation. - " Consistent state investment combined with tuition funding meets the cost of delivery of education for students. - " State support helps colleges and universities provide higher-quality academic and student support programs that otherwise might not be affordable within campus budgets alone. - " State policy directs all Washington public postsecondary institutions to commit a portion of their tuition revenue to prioritize financial aid for students from low-income families.
+- " Amount of state subsidy directly affects the level of tuition and fees. - State law ensures that resident undergraduate tuition increases do not exceed the rate of inflation. - " Consistent state investment combined with tuition funding meets the cost of delivery of education for students. - " State support helps colleges and universities provide higher-quality academic and student support programs that otherwise might not be affordable within campus budgets alone. - " State policy directs all Washington public postsecondary institutions to commit a portion of their tuition revenue to prioritize financial aid for students from low-income families. - " Portions of state funds for K-12 cover costs associated with earning college credit while in high school by investing in postsecondary institutions.